GautamGupta/bb-legacy-plugins/avatar-upload/trunk/readme.txt

 4. OPTIONAL: open up `my-templates/avatar.php` and edit the template if you wish, but be sure not to mess with the upload form.

-5. Upload the plugin files to the following locations.
+5. Upload the files in the "additional-files" directory to the following locations.

+   `avatars/`                    - directory to the location specified on the admin page, rename if neccesary

-   `avatars/default.png`             - both `avatars/` dir and image into the bbPress root dir.
+   `avatars/default.png`         - default avatar image into the directory created above.

-   `avatar-upload.php`               - bbPress root dir.
+   `avatar-upload.php`           - bbPress root directory.

-   `my-templates/avatar.php`         - your `my-templates/my-template-name/` (or kakumei) dir.
+   `my-templates/avatar.php`     - your `my-templates/my-template-name/` (or bb-templates/kakumei/) directory.

+6. Upload the plugin files.

-   `my-plugins/bb-avatar-upload.php` - your `my-plugins/` dir (and activated).
+   `bb-avatar-upload.php`        - your `my-plugins/` directory (and activate it).

+   `identicon.php`               - your `my-plugins/` directory (it is automatically included).

-   `my-plugins/identicon.php`        - your `my-plugins/` dir (it is automatically activated).
+   `unsharpmask.php`             - your `my-plugins/` directory (it is automatically included).

 That's it, the 'Avatar Upload' plugin should now be working.

 == Configuration ==

-Some variables can be configured.
-See 'Installation' instructions.
+The following options are configured on the 'Avatar Upload Settings' admin page.

+* Avatar upload directory

+* Max. allowed width

+* Max. allowed height

+* Max. allowed filesize

+* Allow upload of GIFs, JPGs and/or PNGs

+* Use default avatar or auto generated identicon

+* Height/width of identicons (if used)

+See 'Installation' instructions and admin page for more details.

 == Frequently Asked Questions ==